Axway/amplify-central/content/en/docs/amplify_relnotes/20211130_ampc_agents_relnotes.md

 ### Amplify Gateway agents enhancements

-* A warning is raised when using @secret for password configuration when using the Traceability Agent offline mode
+* A warning is raised when using @secret for password configuration in the Traceability Agent offline mode.

 ### Amplify AWS Gateway agents enhancements

-* None
+* None.

 ### Amplify Azure agents enhancements

-* None
+* None.

 ### Amplify Istio agents enhancements

-* Add text
+* None.

 ## Fixed issues

 The following agent issues are fixed in this update:

 * **Error getting authentication token from AxwayId**.
-Previously, when the clock of the machine where the agent is running was out of sync, when agent tried to issued a new token, the following error was raised: "Amplify Central - FAIL ([Error Code 1130] - error getting authentication token.
+Previously, when the clock of the machine where the agent was running was out of sync, the following error was raised when the agent tried to issue a new token: "Amplify Central - FAIL ([Error Code 1130] - error getting authentication token.
 Check Amplify Central auth configuration (CENTRAL_AUTH_*) and network configuration for agent on docs.axway.com: **bad response from AxwayId: 400 Bad Request**".
-Now a better message is displayed: "_Amplify Central - FAIL (error creating request header. bad response from AxwayId: 400 Bad Request: Client authentication with signed JWT failed: Token is not active.
-Could not get platform token._" and a possible remediation is available in the [troubleshooting guide](/docs/connect_manage_environ/connect_api_manager/tips-troubleshooting-and-limitations)
+Now, this message is displayed: "_Amplify Central - FAIL (error creating request header. bad response from AxwayId: 400 Bad Request: Client authentication with signed JWT failed: Token is not active.
+Could not get platform token._" and a possible remediation is available in the [troubleshooting documentation](/docs/connect_manage_environ/connect_api_manager/tips-troubleshooting-and-limitations).
 * **AWS Discovery Agent goes stale after a while**.
-Previously, it was possible that a deadlock happen when some of the agent jobs try to stop after a connectivity issue and the agent is no more ale to process the information.
+Previously, a deadlock could occur if some of the agent jobs tried to stop after a connectivity issue and the agent could no longer process the information.
 Now, a new variable `CENTRAL_JOBTIMEOUT` helps to define the timeout of the job (default is 5 minutes).
-* **logger adds additional rotate file hooks on config change**.
-Previously the logger could be initialize multiple times resulting in logs being duplicated.
-Now the logger is initialized only once and no log are duplicated.
+* **Logger adds additional rotate file hooks on config change**.
+Previously, the logger could be initialized multiple times, resulting in duplicated logs.
+Now, the logger is initialized only once, and no log are duplicated.

 ## Known limitations